Academic Dean and Provost Notice

 Faculty members are reminded that any Incomplete grades from the previous semester should be resolved at the earliest time possible in the current semester and changes of grade should be submitted to the Registrar in accordance with reference (c).
 Typically, any end of course grade change must be made within 4 months of the original submission.

 6. Review and Final Examinations.
-All courses will conduct final examinations during the Examination Period, the only exceptions being those approved by the Associate Dean for Academic Affairs via endorsement by the respective Department Chair(s).
-Wednesday, 02 May 2018 is scheduled for review and study.
+All courses will conduct final examinations during the Examination Period, the only exceptions being those approved by the Associate Dean for Academic Affairs via endorsement by the respective Department Chair(s) and Division leadership.
+Wednesday, 01 May 2019 is scheduled for review and study.
 This day is reserved for academic purposes and may not be scheduled for any activity that mandates participation by midshipmen.
 In particular, mandatory events by teams, clubs, or other ECAs are not permitted during the academic day.
 See reference (a).
-Final examinations will begin on the morning of Thursday, 03 May 2018, and continue, with the exception of Sunday, 06 May 2018 until Thursday, 10 May 2018.
+Final examinations will begin on the morning of Thursday, 02 May 2019, and continue, with the exception of Sunday, 05 May 2019 until Thursday, 09 May 2010.
 Three examination periods, each of 3 hours duration, will occur each day at 0755, 1330 and 1930.
 The detailed schedule of final examinations will be published later in the semester.
 Faculty and midshipmen are urged not to make personal commitments that might conflict with the final examination schedule.
 Midshipmen should not make travel plans prior to the publication of the final examination schedule.
 Requests to alter a midshipman’s final examination schedule to accommodate travel arrangements made in advance of the publication of that schedule will not be approved.

 7. Standard Classroom Protocols.
 The Naval Academy is both a college and a military command.
 Each of these aspects of the institution imposes certain constraints and requires certain protocols.
 Midshipmen are expected to attend every class unless officially excused.
 Every class is expected to be taught by the assigned faculty member or an approved substitute.
 Midshipmen and faculty members are expected to be attired appropriately, afford one another normal courtesies, and treat each other with dignity and respect.
 At the start of every class, the midshipmen will come to attention and the section leader will report absences to the instructor.
 At the end of every class, the section leader, at the direction of the instructor, will again bring the section to attention and dismiss the section.
 The instructor may permit midshipmen to drink but not to eat during class.
 Midshipmen should make head calls prior to class to avoid the need to do so during class.
 Once class begins, midshipmen are expected to remain alert and engaged.